 Another great feature?
 You can program a turn-on time so that the Dual Boiler is heated and ready when you get up in the morning.
 Even though the average dirt cheap coffee maker offers this option, it’s unaccountably absent from nearly every high-end espresso maker, forcing the purchase of extra gadgets like smart plugs.

 It also has a Standby mode and an Auto Shut Off.
 After one hour of inactivity, the machine will enter a low power mode and cool the boilers.
 After four hours, it will shut off altogether.
 These features are fantastic for energy efficiency, safety, and preserving the machine’s longevity.

-None of these are groundbreaking design elements, but together they add up to an enjoyable coffee brewing experience that you won’t find on any other double-boiler espresso machine.
+None of these are groundbreaking design elements, but together they add up to an enjoyable coffee brewing experience that you won’t find on any other double-boiler espresso maker.

 Brewing System – 4.5/5

-As you might suspect from its name, the Sage Dual Boiler is a dual boiler espresso machine.
+As you might suspect from its name, the Breville Dual Boiler has a dual boiler heating system.
 It has one boiler for steaming milk and a separate boiler for brewing coffee, and the temperature needed for steaming is much higher than that needed for brewing.
 This machine allows you to steam milk and extract espresso simultaneously by assigning each task to its boiler.
 You’ll be preparing drinks just like the professional barista at your local coffee shop – and producing cafe-quality results!

 Both boilers have their own PID temperature controllers.
-PIDs are a modern addition to espresso machines, providing far superior temperature control when compared with the pressure states found on older or cheaper espresso machines (1).
+PIDs are a modern addition to espresso makers, providing far superior temperature control when compared with the pressure states found on older or cheaper models (1).
 A PID allows you to set a temperature more accurately, maintaining that temperature with fewer fluctuations.